otaviofff/raviolini/README.md

 }
 ```

-Finally, you just need to create a configuration file (named ```application.properties```) in order to setup your application, database and cache.
+Finally, you just need to create a configuration file (named ```application.properties```) in order to setup your application, database, cache, and authentication strategy.
 Optionally, you may also create another config file (named ```logging.properties```) to setup you logging preferences.
 Raviolini comes with [sample config files](https://github.com/otaviofff/raviolini/tree/master/src/main/resources) to help you out.

 ```properties
 ####################